 Another excellent tip comes from River Radamus, a U.S. Ski Team GS World Cup athlete: “When I’m entering into a turn all I’m thinking about is pulling my feet behind me.
 That move really flipped the switch for me in years past.
 Pulling the feet behind me is such a clear sensation for me and allows me to be at the front of the outside ski, to do the top of the turn right.”

-River Radamus Arcing a GS turn.
+River Radamus arcing a GS turn with his unique style.
 Note the eye-catching hip drag.

-7) Foot pressure goes from front to back, during the turn advanced king
+7) Foot pressure translates from front to back throughout the turn advanced king

 One study published in 2010 by T. Keränen et all., compared two groups of FIS-Ranked athletes, group 1 ranked higher than group 2.
-This study demonstrated that both groups had the same kind of center of plantar pressure fore/backward movement, which is associated with the ski’s bending during the turn.
-But the higher-ranked athletes were able to produce more force through the frontal part of the foot to the ski and their center of pressure trajectory had larger mediolateral movement than the lower-ranked group.
+This study demonstrated that both groups had the same kind of center of plantar pressure front-to-back movement, which is associated with the ski’s bending pattern during the turn.
+However the higher-ranked athletes were able to produce more force in the frontal part of the foot and to the ski tip, and their center of pressure trajectory had larger mediolateral movement than the lower-ranked group.

 Thus, the better the skier, the more pressure on the ball of the foot is able to generate, and the more edge angle they produce as well.

-The better the skier, the more pressure on the ball of the foot is able to generate at the begining of the turn.
+The better the skier, the more pressure on the ball of the foot is able to generate at the begining of the turn, and the more edge angle they produce as well..

 High-level skiing requires a lot of attitude and self-confidence.
-That “aggressive” mindset (and eventually, aggressive skiing) is absolutely necessary to be able to “get to the front of the skis” on the steep pitches.
-To “move forward into the abyss”, in order to load/bend the shovel of the new outside ski and make good turns.
+That confidence and “aggressive” mindset (and eventually, aggressive skiing or AKA shredding*) is absolutely necessary to be able to “get to the front of the skis” on the steep pitches for example.
+That is to “move forward into the abyss”, in order to load/bend the shovel of the new outside ski and make good turns.
 Both intensity and “aggressiveness” while skiing are very important, and sometimes it’s what it takes for a seasoned skier to reach the next level.
-So go for it!
-Like in almost all aspects of life, attitude is everything!
+And for getting that “aggressiveness” in our skiing, we need a strong base of self-confidence.
+There is no other way.
+Actually, great confidence is mandatory for pushing your skiing limits and achieving succesfully that extreme edge angles.

 9) Surface and equipment

-Regarding the base surface If the snow is soft, we could end up disengaging the outside ski off the snow during the turn (“to lose the outside ski”, particularly in the second part).
+Regarding the base surface, if it is soft we could end up disengaging the outside ski off the snow during the turn (“to lose the outside ski“, particularly in the second part).
 If we lose the support of the outside ski, what happens is that all the balance (or pressure) moves strongly and abruptly to the (otherwise unloaded) inside ski.
-It then makes the inside ski bend violently and carve a very short radius path.
-Next, it is usual that we get thrown away with a 180 degrees air twist and fall over our backs, with the associated dangerous whiplash.
-That’s a pretty common way of crashing for advanced skiers. advanced skiing
+It then makes the inside ski bend violently and carve a very short radius path (in Italian ski terminology, “prendere una internata“).
+Next, it is usual that we get thrown away with a 180-degree air twist and fall over our backs, with the associated dangerous whiplash.
+Unfortunately, it is a relatively common way of crashing for advanced skiers. advanced skiing

 This video is an example of this type of crash experienced by French World Cup racer Thomas Fanara during a race: